 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-Reasons to prefer the Canon EOS M6:
+Arguments in favor of the Canon EOS M6:

-- Faster shutter: Has a higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.